ImaNimrod/noted-mc/README.md

     - Run `node src/index.js`, and you will see the bot connect and start running.
 You can now test it in the Discord server.
 3. Build and run the Minecraft Client:
     - We are going to build the client from source so, you need Java as well as the JDK (version >= 17).
+    - Open the file [ApiUtils.java](/client/src/main/java/net/nimrod/noted/util/ApiUtils.java) and change the value of the variable `apiURL` to the URL/IP of the server running your API instance.
     - Open a terminal/command prompt in the [client](/client) directory.
     - Run, Linux/OSX: `./gradlew build` or Windows: `./gradlew.bat build`.
 This might take a while, but it should finish without any errors.
     - Copy the file `noted-1.0.0.jar` from `build/libs/` to the `mods` directory of wherever your Minecraft Client folder is.
 You will also need `fabric-api`.